malwaredetectioninthewild/example_submission/README.md

 The results files our example submission creates when successfully run on the included `TestFiles` are under the `OutputFiles` directory.

 Please see `ExampleSubmissionFiles/main.py` for instructions on how to create multiple results files for evaluation.

+Please note how our example submission uses batching for feature extraction (`ExampleSubmissionFiles/main.py::26`) and for inference (`ExampleSubmissionFiles/main.py::90`).
+This ensures that our submission is both runtime efficient and doesn't use excessive GPU or system memory, which can cause a submission to fail.